 Eagle Loop is a 2.5 mile moderately trafficked loop trail located near Twin Falls, Idaho that features a river and is good for all skill levels.
-The trail offers a number of activity options and is accessible from May until September.
+The trail offers a number of activity options and is best used from May until September.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash

 An awesome hike for beginners or folks with small children.
 Our 7 year old has no problem completing this hike, and our 18 month old can even do some of it out of his pack.
 You can see many birds, and signs of moose and deer.
 About halfway through, there is a nice fire pit with some beeches around it - a great place to stop for a picnic!
 We have done this hike a few times now, to train for some of the harder hikes on the area.
 There is a point where you intersect with a dirt road of sorts... stay straight to stay on the trail.
 If you turn right, it is a shorter, steeper way back down, and you will intersect with this trail again to finish the loop.

 Great afternoon hike.
 At first it is a little noisy from all the off road vehicles that ride in the area but after a half mile the noise disappears.
 I think I will also post the pictures on google earth so other can see the beauty off this short hike.
 Nice mountain drive to get there from Rock Creek.